Professor Jen Hendry

 I am a Professor of Law and Social Justice specialising in law and social theory, and socio-legal studies.
 Formerly I was the Director of the School’s Centre for Law and Social Justice (2017-2021).

-I have been a visiting research scholar at the University of Hong Kong Faculty of Law's Centre for Comparative & Public Law (2019), the University of Arizona's James E. Rogers College of Law (2015), the University of Arizona’s Udall Center for Studies in Public Policy (2013), and the University of Sydney’s Department of Philosophy (2011).
+I have been a visiting research scholar at the University of New South Wales (UNSW) Faculty of Law & Justice’s Centre for Crime, Law, & Justice (2022), the University of Hong Kong Faculty of Law's Centre for Comparative & Public Law (2019), the University of Arizona's James E. Rogers College of Law (2015), the University of Arizona’s Udall Center for Studies in Public Policy (2013), and the University of Sydney’s Department of Philosophy (2011).

-I completed my PhD in Law at the European University Institute (EUI) in Florence (2009), prior to which I studied at the University of Glasgow (LLB Hons, 2002) and the University of Edinburgh (LLM, 2003).
+I have been at the School of Law here in Leeds since 2009.
+I completed my PhD in Law at the European University Institute (EUI) in Florence (2009), before which I studied at the University of Glasgow (LLB Hons, 2002) and the University of Edinburgh (LLM, 2003).
 Prior to joining the School of Law in September 2009 I was a postdoctoral research fellow at the Tilburg Institute for Comparative & Transnational Law at Tilburg University.

 My research interests are in the fields of social and legal theory, socio-legal studies, and comparative legal studies.
 I am currently writing on issues of Indigenous justice, legal culture, and legal pluralism, and on theoretical and comparative perspectives on civil/criminal procedural hybrids, specifically civil recovery and knife crime.
 I also write on systems theory and autopoiesis.